tsackton/taelgarverse/docs/gazetteer/drankorian-hinterland/sea-of-storms.md

 </div>

-The nearly-unnavigable sea south of [Greater Dunmar](<../greater-dunmar/greater-dunmar.md>), wracked by storms and dangers.
+The nearly-unnavigable sea south of [Greater Dunmar](<../greater-dunmar/greater-dunmar.md>) and the [Drankorian Hinterland](<./drankorian-hinterland.md>), wracked by storms and dangers.
 The few ships that manage to cross it often return with strange riches and delicacies from the south.